 NB: What approach do you have to facial aesthetics to help achieve this look?

 Dr. Beer: I look at the face as an as a global area, not as a series of lines and wrinkles that need to be filled.
-I look at the face as a dynamic series of bones of soft tissue of skin and the interrelationship between those is what’s important.
+I look at the face as a dynamic series of bones, of soft tissue, of skin and the interrelationship between those is what’s important.
 When I see lines and sun damage, we can address those with different products.
-But I also look at this year shape of the face.
+But I also look at the shape of the face.
 When we restore the lips so they look nice and pump, and not huge, they should be proportional, giving the face a more defined jawline, which is hugely important to make sure that the jawline and chin are not receding (so that the face doesn’t disappear before the bottom of the chin).
 I like to inject the cheeks and the temples to restore the volume that gets lost as we age.
 And a lot of times I will treat the tear trough as well.
 Botulinum toxins are essential for relaxing the muscles that pull the face downwards, or create vector lines to make the face more youthful.

 NB: Can you describe how the off-label use of filler in the chin and along the jawline are being used to help create a more refined lower face?

 Dr. Beer: Fillers used in the lower third of the face can help create a more stable and attractive jawline.
 Without that definition at the jaw, the bottom of the face just transitions to the neck with no barrier.
 So, the angularity of that area is lost when you’d like to keep it.
 The receding chin is then perceived as a weak facial structure, so by putting some filler in there, we can go ahead and give you more definition and it doesn’t take over.
 It comes down to using the right amount in the right place.
 Sometimes we do it over series of visits, but it works nicely and in my practice one of the things that sets us apart is the way in which we combine filler with a botulinum toxin to weaken the muscle that pulls the chin and some laser work to make the skin more youthful and bright.